Mdina: French occupation and British rule

 On 10 June 1798, Mdina was captured by French forces without much resistance during the French invasion of Malta.
 A French garrison remained in the city, but a Maltese uprising broke out on 2 September of that year.
 The following day, rebels entered the city through a sally port and massacred the garrison of 65 men.
 These events marked the beginning of a two-year uprising and blockade, and the Maltese set up a National Assembly which met at Mdina's Banca Giuratale.
 The rebels were successful, and in 1800 the French surrendered and Malta became a British protectorate.

 From 1883 to 1931, Mdina was linked with Valletta by the Malta Railway.

 Present day

-Today, Mdina is one of Malta's major tourist attractions, hosting about 750,000 tourists a year.
+Today, Mdina is one of Malta's major tourist attractions, hosting about 1.5 million tourists a year.
 No cars (other than a limited number of residents, emergency vehicles, wedding cars and horses) are allowed in Mdina, partly why it has earned the nickname 'the Silent City' (Il-Belt Siekta).
 The city displays an unusual mix of Norman and Baroque architecture, including several palaces, most of which serve as private homes.

 An extensive restoration of the city walls was undertaken between 2008 and 2016.

+Government

+Local Council

+Mdina is governed by a directly elected five-member Local Council.
+The Nationalist Party has always had the majority of seats and all mayors of Mdina have come from this party, with the Labour Party holding either one, two or no seats at all since the inception of the council.
+Peter Joseph Sant Manduca, Count of Sant Manduca, has been Mayor of Mdina since 2003.
+The 2019 election did not happen as only five nominations (therefore equalling the total amount of seats) were submitted.